 HOW TO GRIEVE WELL

-A couple of years ago, Becky and I were in California, and we stopped by John MacArthur’s church.
-While there, we visited the bookstore and I bought a small book written by the Puritan, John Flavel, entitled Facing Grief.
+This past April while Becky and I were in California, we stopped by John MacArthur’s church.
+While there we visited the campus bookstore, and I bought a small book written by the Puritan, John Flavel, entitled Facing Grief.
 The original title was A Token For Mourners.
 Flavel, who was a pastor in England, wrote the book in 1674 after the death of his second wife.
 His first wife died in childbirth along with the baby.
-People of that era were well acquainted with suffering, and Flavel was clearly a man who experienced his share of grief and tragedy.
+He lived in an age that was well acquainted with suffering.
+Flavel was clearly a man who experienced grief through tragedy.
 I found his book to be a huge encouragement in battling fear and anxiety.

-Flavel’s book is an extended meditation on Luke 7:13, “When the Lord saw her, his heart went out to her, and he said, ‘Don’t cry.’”
-With this verse and many others, Flavel helps readers navigate the painful terrain of grief and think biblically about it.
-He charts out a path to help us distinguish moderate sorrow from immoderate sorrow.
-Flavel says even true Christians can easily fall into self-pity and excessive sorrow which are destructive and damaging.
+Flavel’s book is an extended meditation on Luke 7:13, “When the Lord saw her, his heart went out to her and he said, ‘Don’t cry.’”
+From this verse, along with many others, Flavel helps readers navigate the painful terrain of grief.
+He helps us think Biblically about grief.
+He charts out a path to help us distinguish moderate sorrow from immoderate.
+Flavel says that even true Christians can easily fall into self-pity and excessive sorrow which are destructive and damaging.

 The chapters in Flavel’s book are as follows: